Mirrored sunglasses: History

 The main purpose of sunglasses has been, and still is, protection from the Sun's damaging UV rays.
 Throughout history, progression of the sunglasses began to change to serve more as a fashion stable, than eye wear for sun protection.
 The term "Sunglasses" began being used around the 1900s.
 Before then, sunglasses were being used for more extreme weather conditions, like for polar explorers or for people visiting equatorial colonies.

 The creation of the reflective material, Polaroid, was constructed by Edwin H. Land.
 These reflective sunglasses worked by bouncing the light off using the reflective material.
-This would keep away the suns rays from the sunglasses and the wearers eyes.
+This would keep away the sun's rays from the sunglasses and the wearer's eyes.
 Most glasses also had some sort of dark tint, providing extra shade and protection from the sun.

 In WW2, Ray-Ban had used the anti-glare technology created by Edwin H. Land.
 Ray-Bans were a much better substitute than goggles for the fighter pilots in WW2.
 The goggles did not serve the pilots much protection from the sun, thus weakening their performance.
 When in higher altitudes, the goggles would also be damaged by freezing over.
 The new design of the cockpit allowed the goggle design to be thrown out completely and allow Ray-Bans to be the main source of protection.

 Cyberpunk

-Cyberpunk can be classified as a sub-genera of science fiction, normally a futuristic society that deals heavily with technology.
+Cyberpunk can be classified as a sub-genre of science fiction, normally a futuristic society that deals heavily with technology.
 Mirrored glasses had become a staple for the cyberpunk culture and style.
 Popular movies like The Matrix and Terminator could be seen using cyberpunk themes.
 One of the main characters of the movie The Matrix sports the mirrored sunglasses throughout the movie.
+One early cyberpunk short story anthology, edited by Bruce Sterling, is called Mirrorshades.